NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Classification.markdown

     </td>
     <td>
       <strong>Green</strong><br /><br />
       Community-wide.
-Circulation, may not be published or posted on the Internet, nor released outside of the community.
+Circulation may not be published or posted on the Internet, nor released outside of the community.
     </td>
   </tr>
   <tr>